libp2p/docs/README.md

 ```
 make deploy
 ```

 > This requires hugo & ipfs on your PATH

-See the `Makefile` for the full list of `make` commands, or run make help in the project root.
-You can pass the env var `DEBUG=true` to increase the verbosity of your chosen command.
+See the `Makefile` for the full list of `make` commands, or run `make help` in the project root.

+> You can pass the environment variable `DEBUG=true` to increase the verbosity of your chosen command.

 ## Configuration guide

 ### Static site generator

-The libp2p documentation site uses [Hugo](https://gohugo.io/)
-as a static site generator, making it easy to serve and host the static files on IPFS.
+The libp2p documentation site uses [Hugo](https://gohugo.io/) as a static site generator, making it easy to serve and host the static files on IPFS.
 In particular, the site uses the [Hugo Learn theme](https://learn.netlify.app/en/) to present the libp2p documentation.

 ### Automated deployments

 When opening a pull request, CI scripts will run against your feature branch to test your changes.

 The CI/CD production workflow builds on the `master` branch and deploys the documentation site on [fleek](https://fleek.co/).
 It reflects the latest commit on `master` and publishes at [https://docs.libp2p.io](https://docs.libp2p.io).

 ### Translation